Interviews

 Greg – I mean it’s awesome, yeah.
 Sometimes we’re compared to bands and we definitely don’t really see it, but the ones you named are great.
 We love all those bands.

-Bill – Typically speaking, your songs are nothing if not unpredictable.
-In other words, if the listener anticipates a fast part they get a slow one, and vice versa.
-You guys also incorporate a lot of varying tempos and genres in your songwriting.
+Bill – Your songs are often unpredictable.
+For example, if the listener anticipates a fast part, they get a slow one, and vice versa.
+You also incorporate a lot of varying genres and tempos in your songwriting.
 Is this a deliberate decision or is it more just wanting to keep things interesting?

 Greg – Absolutely.
 I feel that the way we write songs and the way we play shows, to play songs that sound the same over and over again would be so boring.
 We don’t want anything to do with that.
 When we’re writing songs and we finish one, we want the next one we’re working on to be as different from the last as possible.
 If not, it’s like what’s the point?
 Writing the same song again and again would be boring.

-Bill – Who are some of your favorite bands from Pennsylvania to play shows with or what are some of your favorite venues in your home state?
+Bill – For sure.
+Who are some of your favorite bands from Pennsylvania to play shows with and what are some of your favorite venues in your home state?

 Tom – Café Metropolis in Wilkes-Barre.

-Bill – Who are some of your all-time favorite Chicago punk bands?
+Bill – Who are some of your all-time favorite Chicago bands?

 Greg – Screeching Weasel is a big influence.